contentedweb/eleventy-forestry-starter/README.md

 3. Setup Github pages
 2. Forestry "Deploy admin" in Settings in order to have domain/admin working otherwise it uses the wrong site id.
 So don't need the admin folder in the starter site
 4. Edit metadata.js file using online editor?
-5. Set eleventy build action to run nightly by default